lemocla/Codzilla/README.md

     To use this project, you can either fork or clone the local repository on gitHug as follows, then go to the deployment section to configure and deploy the app on Heroku.

     - ### **Forking local repository**
-      You can make a copy of the GitHub Repository by "forking" the original repository onto your own account, where changes can be made without affecting the original repository by following the following steps:
+      You can make a copy of the GitHub Repository by "forking" the original repository onto your own account, where changes can be made without affecting the original repository by taking the following steps:

       - Log onto Github
       - Navigate to the GitHub repository : https://github.com/lemocla/Codzilla